-“When your child begins teething, the most important thing you can do at this time is establish a dental home,” he advises.
+“When your child begins teething, the most important thing you can do at this time establishes a dental home,” he advises.
 “Preventive care is key when it comes to oral health, which is why we recommend babies see a dentist when the first tooth appears.
 It also gives you and the dentist a chance to develop an ongoing relationship and personalized care to ensure there are no signs of particular concern.”

-Quick Guide for Parents with Teething Babies
+Quick Guide for Parents With Teething Babies

 - Even the first tooth needs a dentist: baby teeth are temporary, but they are still important.
 Parents should establish a dental home when the first tooth appears.

 - Chewing works best: there are a number of remedies for teething pain, but just letting the kids chomp down on a wet washcloth is best.
 Some remedies, like gels that contain benzocaine, may be dangerous.